 To compensate for high air pollution levels outside the plant, Devic Earth technicians installed an additional Pure Skies extender unit just outside the plant shutters to minimize the entry of polluted air into the plant premises.

 Power requirements: Routine power supply (ordinary 10A sockets).
 Each base station and air quality monitor comes with a battery backup.

 Once online, the performance of each air pollution control unit is monitored by Devic Earth 24x7.

-Plant output and employee head count were steady during this period.
-These benefits in air quality have been sustained over the past one year.
+Plant output and employee's head count were steady during this period.
+These benefits in air quality have been sustained over the past year.

 Unlike air purifiers which use HEPA filters or ESPs, Pure Skies air purifiers use pulsed radio technology in the Wi-Fi spectrum to cover large areas effectively and maintain low levels of particulate pollutants over time.
 This makes Pure Skies an excellent choice for improving air quality over large indoor spaces.